 Insulin pump (CSII) patients

-The Edinburgh Centre for Endocrinology & Diabetes uses the Medtronic Veo insulin pump - we are unable to offer other insulin pumps at present.
+The Edinburgh Centre for Endocrinology & Diabetes uses Medtronic insulin pumps - we are unable to offer other insulin pumps at present (April 2018).

 Improving control on the pump - a patient guide